 Proposal 10: When a DRB is configured with RoHC and EHC, the sender/compressor behaviour for a non-IP Ethernet packet shall be to bypass ROHC and deliver that packet from EHC compressor to lower layers.

 Proposal 11: When a DRB is configured with RoHC and EHC, the receiver/decompressor behaviour for a packet that has non-IP Ethertype (after EHC decompression) is to bypass RoHC and deliver the packet directly to higher layers.

+P10 and P11 are identified as easy proposals for agreement as they clarify behaviour from our earlier agreements.
+Please provide your feedback on P10 and P11.